DrDiban/web3/README.md

 6. Table Column Details
     Address - Address of Deployer, Interacting or Contract Type - Contact, Deployer, Interacting
-    Contract Created - If address type is Deployer, the list of contract address deployed provided here Deployed By - If address is Contract, the deployer address provided here Contract Name - If address is Contract, the name of contract provided here Top Interactor Address - If address is Contract, the list of interactor address provided here Top Interactor Count - If address is Contract, the top interaction count provided here Top Interacting Addresses - List of address where current node is top interactor
+    Contract Created - If address type is Deployer, the list of contract addresses deployed provided here Deployed By - If address is Contract, the deployer address provided here Contract Name - If address is Contract, the name of contract provided here Top Interactor Address - If address is Contract, the list of top interactor address provided here Top Interactor Count - If address is Contract, the top interaction count provided here Top Interacting Addresses - List of address where current node is top interactor